Tale of two migrants shakes Italy

 He added: "If we really have to reply to you, how do you explain the Ukrainian builder, killed two days ago during a robbery while trying to halt criminals, who were possibly Italian?"

-More than 111,000 migrants and refugees have reached Italy's shores so far this year, overwhelming local reception centres and forcing the government to seek help from European Union partners.
+More than 111,000 migrants and refugees have reached Italy's shores so far this year, overwhelming local reception centers and forcing the government to seek help from European Union partners.

 Far-right parties have urged a more muscular approach and their fiery rhetoric has won them backing.
 The Northern League, though only rooted in the north, is now Italy's third largest party, with support put at 15 percent, up from 6 percent a year ago.